Clinical-Genomics/BALSAMIC/.github/PULL_REQUEST_TEMPLATE.md

 - **Documentation**
   - [ ] Verified and updated documentation if necessary.
 - **Tests**
-  - [ ] Described and tested the functionality addressed in the PR (_Feature Tests_).
+  - [ ] Described and tested the functionality addressed in the PR.
-  - [ ] Ensured integration of the new code with existing workflows (_Pipeline Integrity Tests_).
+  - [ ] Ensured integration of the new code with existing workflows.
   - [ ] Confirmed that meaningful unit tests were added for the changes introduced.
   - [ ] Checked that the PR has successfully passed all relevant code smells and coverage checks.
 - **Review**
-  - [ ] Addressed and resolved any comments provided during the code review process.
+  - [ ] Addressed and resolved all the feedback provided during the code review process.
   - [ ] Obtained final approval from designated reviewers.

 #### For Reviewers